-taken to restore and protect areas and sites.
-The existing work is a mix of local or site-specific projects (e.g., community care environment.
-Overarching legislation, plans, projects, agreements and initiatives are currently in place to ensure actions are groups), infrastructure and reserve management planning, regional and district-wide policies and plans, catchment-based A lot of work has already been done or Is in progress to recognise and manage elements of our natural and cultural programs, and implementation of national policy direction.
+A lot of work has already been done or is in progress to recognise and manage elements of our natural and cultural environment.
+Overarching legislation, plans, projects, agreements and initiatives are currently in place to ensure actions are taken to restore and protect areas and sites.
+The existing work is a mix of local or site-specific projects (e.g., community care groups), infrastructure and reserve management planning, regional and district-wide policies and plans, catchment-based programs, and implementation of national policy direction.